Wilcolab/Anythink-Market-na03p4bk/README.md

-# Python Server
+# Python Server (Deprecated)

-This project contains a FastAPI server implemented in Python.
-It provides two routes for managing a task list.
+This project originally contained a FastAPI server implemented in Python, providing two routes for managing a task list. **The server has now been migrated to Node.js and runs on port `8001`.**

-## Project Structure
+## Project Structure (Legacy Python)

-The project has the following files and directories:

-- `python-server/src/main.py`: This file contains the implementation of the FastAPI server with two routes.
-It handles adding a task to a list and retrieving the list.
+- `python-server/src/main.py`: FastAPI server implementation (now deprecated).

-- `python-server/src/__init__.py`: This file is an empty file that marks the `src` directory as a Python package.
+- `python-server/src/__init__.py`: Marks the `src` directory as a Python package.

-- `python-server/requirements.txt`: This file lists the dependencies required for the FastAPI server and other dependencies.
+- `python-server/requirements.txt`: Python dependencies.

-- `python-server/Dockerfile`: This file is used to build a Docker image for the FastAPI server.
-It specifies the base image, copies the source code into the image, installs the dependencies, and sets the command to run the server.
+- `python-server/Dockerfile`: Docker image for the Python server.

-- `docker-compose.yml`: This file is used to define and run multi-container Docker applications.
-It specifies the services to run, their configurations, and any dependencies between them.
+- `docker-compose.yml`: Defines and runs multi-container Docker applications.

+## Migration to Node.js Server

+The project has migrated from a Python FastAPI server to a Node.js server using Express.
+The new implementation maintains the same API routes for managing the task list, but now runs on port **8001**.

+### Updated Project Structure

+- `node-server/src/index.js`: Express server implementation with the `/tasks` routes.
+- `node-server/package.json`: Node.js dependencies.
+- `node-server/Dockerfile`: Docker image for the Node.js server.
+- `docker-compose.yml`: Updated to use the Node.js server service.

+### Migration Steps

+1. The FastAPI server code and dependencies have been replaced with a Node.js Express implementation.
+2. Docker and Compose configurations have been updated to build and run the Node.js server.
+3. The API contract remains unchanged, so existing clients can continue using the same endpoints.

 ## Getting Started

-To run the FastAPI server using Docker, follow these steps:
+To run the Node.js server using Docker:

-- Build and start the Docker containers by running the following command:
+- Build and start the Docker containers by running:

   ```shell
   docker compose up
   ```

-  This command will build the Docker image for the FastAPI server and start the containers defined in the `docker-compose.yml` file.

-- The FastAPI server should now be running.
-You can access at port `8000`.
+- The Node.js server will be running and accessible at port **8001**.

 ## API Routes

-The FastAPI server provides the following API routes:
+The Node.js server provides the following API routes:

 - `POST /tasks`: Adds a task to the task list.
 The request body should contain the task details.
 - `GET /tasks`: Retrieves the task list.

+**Note:** The Python FastAPI server is no longer maintained.
+Please use the Node.js server on port `8001`.